Are there any data breach notification requirements?

 General Data Privacy Law Security Incident Requirements

-Once Brazil’s General Data Privacy Law goes into effect in August 2020, employers (and other data controllers) will be required to inform the national authority and the data subject if a security incident which may create risk or damages to the data subjects occurs.
+Under Brazil’s General Data Privacy Law, employers (and other data controllers and processors) are required to inform the national authority and the data subject if a security incident which may create risk or damages to the data subjects occurs.

 The communication must be completed in a reasonable timeframe (to be determined by the data protection authority) and include: